uncovery/unc_gallery/README.md

 ## Features

 * Photo and Thumbnail resizing: The admin can choose the quality and size of thumbnails.

-There are several additional options beyond this basic format:

 * Time Limits: Define a specific time span during the day to be displayed instead of the whole day, several whole days or any photo between any two points in time
 * Featured photo: Display one or several photos at the start and larger than the other photos